 SHE SHOWED ME 500 OTHER EXAMPLES OF THE SAME LOGO.

 She said, "I'll do that package for you, but I want to rebrand it with a more modern logo that's hand-drawn."
 And that's when we started working together.
 So I learned those lessons on my own, that's part of the reason I'm passionate about the branding side is that I made a lot of dumb mistakes.
 I was so angry that someone would steal somebody else’s ART and resell it back to me for a few bucks… SO I SHIFTED GEARS.

 I’m passionate about art and I’m not going to help thieves steal it and try to slap it on top of someone else’s business.

-I DECIDED THAT DAY, I WAS NOW A VISUAL BRAND IDENTITY AGENCY WITH THE HELP OF MY HEAD DESIGNER.
+I DECIDED THAT DAY, I WAS GOING TO BUILD A PERSONAL BRAND AND DESIGN AGENCY WITH THE HELP OF MY HEAD DESIGNER.

 What we do is magic.
 I love it.

 It’s not just fixing the look of a brand, it’s so much more than that.
 We help unleash the person inside through strategy, training and design.
 I get to work side-by-side with some of the most dedicated entrepreneurs on the planet and show them what it takes to crack the code, to bring their personal brand to a completely new level and something they can look back and be proud of.

 I did it.
 Finally.
 We did it.
 I frickin MADE it out of the other side…